How to properly furnish a college room with dorm furniture that is green and nontoxic to help keep immunity strong and illness at bay all year long!

-In our case, we solved the problem by buying a nontoxic mattress topper (this is the one we bought).
+In our case, we solved the problem by buying an organic mattress topper (this is the one we bought).
 Beware of toppers that only add softness and not support.
 Conventional toppers also are typically treated with chemicals just like mattresses.

-We combined the mattress topper with an nontoxic pillow, bamboo sheets, a cotton comforter and a 100% wool blanket for colder nights.
+We combined the mattress topper with a nontoxic pillow, bamboo sheets, a cotton comforter, and a 100% wool blanket for colder nights.

 Dorm Chairs, Couches, and Tables